 Iranian fabric named Ghalamkar is made by hand drawing or printed by the use of patterned wooden stamps.
 Termeh is another Iranian hand-woven cloth, primarily produced in Yazd.
 Its weaving is very delicate and time-taking.
 The most famous of the factories producing traditionally woven Termeh is called Rezaei Termeh.
 Another kind of Persian weaving embroidery is Zardozi.
-It is making designs using gold and silver threads, pearls and precious stones.
+It is making designs using gold and silver threads, pearls, and precious stones.
 Nowadays, copper wires polished by gold or silver, and silk threads are used as well.
-It also includes Goldozi (embroidery stitches), Baluchi Suzandoi (needlework), Seke dozi (shisha embroidery), Rashti Qollabdozi (special kind of broderie), and Kermani Pateh duzi (a style of Iranian embroidery).
+It also includes Goldozi (embroidery stitches), Baluchi Suzandoi (needlework), Seke duzi (shisha embroidery), Rashti Qollabdozi (a special kind of broderie), and Kermani Pateh duzi (a style of Iranian embroidery).

-Persian art of handicrafts go beyond textile weaving.
-It includes metal works, wood works, pottery, miniature, calligraphy, straw-made products, mosaic and stone.
+Persian art of handicrafts goes beyond textile weaving.
+It includes metal works, woodworks, pottery, miniature, calligraphy, straw-made products, mosaic, and stone.

-The beginning of Persian metal work goes back to Luristan bronzes.
-Iranian Metal works include Minakari (Enamel working) and Ghalamzani (also Qalamzani or Toreutics) wherein metal is decorated with colorful coats, and carved or hammered.
+The beginning of Persian metalwork goes back to Luristan bronzes.
+Iranian Metalworks include Minakari (Enamel working) and Ghalamzani (also Qalamzani or Toreutics) wherein the metal is decorated with colorful coats, and carved or hammered.
 Isfahan is well-known for its enamel artworks.

-Wood works in Iran comprises Moarragh or Moarraq (an Iranian handicraft made of small pieces of different woods) and wood carving.
-Khatamkari is another Persian art of marquetry dating back to Safavid period.
-The artist decorates the wooden surface of the jewelry boxes, chessboards, desks and suchlike with different shapes (generally star shaped) of pieces of wood, bone, metal, and sometimes gold, silver, ivory, and brass.
+Woodworks in Iran comprises Moarragh or Moarraq (an Iranian handicraft made of small pieces of different woods) and wood carving.
+Khatamkari is another Persian art of marquetry dating back to the Safavid period.
+The artist decorates the wooden surface of the jewelry boxes, chessboards, desks, and suchlike with different shapes (generally star-shaped) of pieces of wood, bone, metal, and sometimes gold, silver, ivory, and brass.
 Sometimes it is combined with miniature to make a unique work of art.

-Persian art is not limited to abovementioned and goes to the stone and mosaic.
-Turquoise Inlaying on jewelry or materials such as silver, copper or brass is one of the distinct Iranian handicrafts.
+Persian art is not limited to the abovementioned and goes to the stone and mosaic.
+Turquoise Inlaying on jewelry or materials such as silver, copper, or brass is one of the distinct Iranian handicrafts.
 The turquoises of Mashad and Nishapur have the most fame with the highest quality.

 Pottery and ceramics have a long history in Iran.
 Pottery dates back to more than around 6-7 thousand years ago in Susa, Tepe Sialk in Kashan, Jiroft, and the Burnt City.
-Kalpuregan Museum in Sistan and Baluchestan province is called the only live ceramic museum; because, its working style has passed from generation to generation over 5 thousand year without any change.
+Kalpuregan Museum in Sistan and Baluchestan province is called the only live ceramic museum; because its working style has passed from generation to generation for over 5 thousand years without any change.

 Persian tilework is one of the spectacular Iranian art crafts.
 In the past, Isfahan and Tabriz were two main centers of Iranian mosaic.
 Golestan Palace in Tehran is another outstanding example of Persian tilework for the tours to Iran.